TheRoddyWMS/Roddy/CHANGELIST.md

 # Changelist

-* 3.7.4
+* 3.8.0
+  - minor: Singularity support.
+Jobs can now be run in singularity containers.
+Only a single image for a whole workflow is currently supported.
   - patch: Change reported error for pattern that cannot be matched to file into warning
   - patch: Fix problem with parameter-list interpretation during Roddy startup due to incorrect Bash expression
   - patch: Security-related bumps of some related libraries (org.bouncycastle, org.slf4j)

 * 3.7.3
   - patch: Pure maintenance release